boostorg/gil/doc/tutorial/histogram.rst

 This is a short tutorial presenting an example of a very simple sample of code from an existing code base that calculates histogram of an image.
-Next, the program is rewritten using GIL featres.
+Next, the program is rewritten using GIL features.

 Original implementation
 -----------------------